-Being faithful no longer means allegiance to what I have been taught without question, but instead trusting that I can take things apart knowing that my doubt or confusion will not strip me of God’s love or peace or mercy.
+Being faithful does not demand allegiance to what others tell me without question, but instead trusting that I can take things apart knowing that my pain or confusion will not strip me of God’s love or peace or mercy.

 When I hear people qualify those who are undergoing a deconstructed season of their faith as shallow, my experience shouts the opposite: I find myself aching with the conviction and tension I am daily treading, my soul salted with the sting of easy answers that no longer satisfy.